Willythepo0h/employee-attrition-prediction/README.md

-# Employee Attrition Prediction & Analysis
+# Employee Attrition Prediction - Portfolio Project

 This repository contains an end-to-end data analytics and machine learning project aimed at analyzing and predicting **employee attrition**.
 The goal is twofold: